 If you want to see how to make this paleo pumpkin soup, then be sure to check out my video below.
 It takes you through all the steps you need to know to get this recipe prepared, cooked, and ready to serve.

 Paleo Pumpkin Soup Recipe

 - 1 tsp garlic, crushed

 - 6 cups pumpkin, cubed

-- Over medium heat, add either coconut oil or a paleo friendly cooking fat to a deep pot.
+- Over medium heat, add one tablespoon of coconut oil to a deep pot.

 - Add the onion, garlic and cook for 2-3 minutes.

 - Next, add the pumpkin, carrot, and cook for a further 5 minutes.

 - Add the chicken stock, cumin, paprika, and bring to the boil.